Learning Path 8 - Lab 1 - Exercise 2 - Threat Hunting using Notebooks with Microsoft Sentinel

 -

-In the command bar, to the right of the Compute: instance selector, select the + symbol to create a new compute instance.
+In the command bar, to the right of the Compute: selector, select the + symbol to create a new compute instance.
+Hint: It might be hidden inside the ellipsis icon (…).

 -

 Type a unique name in the Compute name field.
-This will identify you compute instance.
+This identifies your compute instance.

 -

 Scroll down and select the first option available.
-Hint: Workload type: Development on Notebooks and light weight testing.
+Hint: Workload type: Development on Notebooks (or other IDE) and light weight testing.

 -

-Select the Create button at the bottom of the screen.
+Select the Review + Create button at the bottom of the screen, then scroll down and select Create.
 Close any feedback window that may appear.
-This will take a few minutes, you will see a notification (bell icon) when it is done.
+This takes a few minutes, you’ll see a notification (bell icon) when it’s done and the Compute instance left icon turns from blue to green.

 -

-Once the Compute has been created and running, verify that the kernel to use is Python 3.8 - AzureML.
+Once the Compute has been created and running, verify that the kernel to use is Python 3.8 - Pytorch and Tensorflow.
 Hint: This is shown in the right of the command bar.
-You can also increase your screen size by selecting « under the Notebooks menu.

 -